Mango Java Developer IDE Setup and Usage

 Another helpful thing to use while working on the web projects is automatic recompilation (Webpack) of web-src files.
 You can do this by running yarn run webpack --mode development --watch from the project root.
 Whenever you change a file in web-src, the bundled JavaScript files in web will be updated.

 To make your life even easier so you can just hit F5 and refresh for changes, create a symbolic link from your running Mango’s $MA_HOME/web/modules/$MODULE_NAME/web folder to your development directory. e.g. on Linux run ln -s $DEV_ROOT/ma-dashboards/UI/web $MA_HOME/web/modules/mangoUI/web Equivalent commands exist on OSX (ln command with slightly different syntax) and Windows (mklink command).
-Note that if you reinstall the module using Maven or from a zip file, you will need to recreate your symbolic link after Mango unpacks the zip file.

 Note: Mango 3.7 has a development mode that automates the process of creating the symbolic link for your web directory.
 See section below.